Chevrolet Traverse Insurance Rates

 Rates are averaged for all Chevrolet Traverse models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The items below are a brief review of the material that was presented in the illustrations above.
+The items below are a condensed summary of the data illustrated above.

-- Consumers who purchase more liability coverage will pay an extra $400 per year to raise limits from a 30/60 limit to the 250/500 level
+- Policyholders who want more liability coverage will pay about $400 every year to increase from a low limit to 250/500 limits

 Rate Tables and Charts